-9.2: Conceal utility equipment, such as mechanical, electrical, solar, and communications equipment, from public view, other on-site users, and 10.2: Emphasize architectural features when neighboring properties.
+9.2: Conceal utility equipment, such as mechanical, electrical, solar, and communications equipment, from public view, other on-site users, and neighboring properties.

 9.3: Locate utility equipment and building service and delivery areas on the development site - along the alley or within the site's interior.